K-pop star Sowon apologizes for flirtatious photos with Nazi model entertainment | ExBulletin

 Sowon has over 800,000 followers on Instagram.
 She is the oldest of the six members of GFriend, which won the MTV Europe music award in 2017 for best Korean act.

-In 2019, GFriend’s management company Source Music was acquired by Big Hit Entertainment, which manages K-pop supergroup BTS.
+In 2019, GFriend’s management company, Source Music, was acquired by Blockbuster entertainment, which manages the K-pop supergroup BTS.

-In November 2018, Jewish human rights group the Simon Wiesenthal Center criticized BTS for posing with a headgear emblazoned with a Nazi-style symbol.

 The center alleged that the popular K-pop group posed in hats emblazoned with the death’s head symbol of the SS – the organization that oversaw the Nazi concentration camps.